kapil-malviya/learning-Django/README.md

 3. **Database Models and Migrations**: Explains creating models for data structures, making migrations, and interacting with the database.

-## Upcoming Concepts

-In the future, we plan to expand this repository to cover additional concepts, including but not limited to:

-1. **Session Management**: How to manage user sessions and utilize session-based data storage in Django applications.
+4. **Session Management**: How to manage user sessions and utilize session-based data storage in Django applications.

-2. **Database Configuration**:
+5. **Database Configuration**:
    - MySQL: Integrating MySQL as the database backend for your Django projects.
    - PostgreSQL: Configuring PostgreSQL as an alternative database option.
    - MongoDB: Exploring MongoDB integration for NoSQL data storage.

-3. **Form Handling**: Creating and handling forms in Django applications for user input and data validation.
+6. **Form Handling**: Creating and handling forms in Django applications for user input and data validation.

-4. **User Authentication**: Implementing user registration, login, and authentication mechanisms.
+7. **User Authentication**: Implementing user registration, login, and authentication mechanisms.

-5. **RESTful APIs**: Building RESTful APIs using Django Rest Framework for creating web services.
+8. **RESTful APIs**: Building RESTful APIs using Django Rest Framework for creating web services.